 The benefits of BYOD

-The most obvious benefits of BYOD include increased productivity and lower IT costs.
+The most significant benefits of BYOD include lower IT costs and increased productivity.

-Employees who are able to choose their own device for work, whether that's a smartphone, tablet or computer are more motivated and that means they're more productive.
+Employees who can select their own device for work, whether it’s a computer, tablet or smartphone, can be more productive as they are more motivated.

 IT departments don't need to stump up the cash for new equipment or software licenses and employees are more likely to look after their equipment if it's their personal device too, so maintenance and repair costs will be lower.